kawsarlog/Excel-Image-Extractor/README.md

 ## Configuration

 Edit the `config.ini` file to customize your extraction settings.
-Example configuration is provided in the repository.
+An example configuration is provided in the repository.

 ## Usage